Collins-Omariba/Smart-Learning-Toy-Car-Robot-for-Children-with-Limited-Mobility/README.md

 CHECK `standalone-bot` (The currently default and main version) branch for the code of the standalone bot also available in `main` branch.
 This is able to operate without the server

 CHECK `server+bot` branch for the code of the server + bot.
-This is unable to operate without the server
+This is unable to operate without the server and is not being updated anymore.
+It is only here for reference and to show the original code.

 # Installation Instructions